 Common symptoms of jet lag may include trouble falling asleep, early waking up, interrupted sleep, headaches, fatigue, trouble in passing bowel movements and reduced appetite.

 We don’t always experience the same amount of jet lag.
-Jet lag is worse when you are travelling from west to east than east to west.
+Jet lag is worse when you are travelling from West to East than East to West.
 According to studies, when you fly east, the time it takes for you to recover from jet lag (in days) is roughly two-thirds of the number of time zones you cross.
 If you cross six time zones, you should take 4 days to recover from jet lag.
-But if you are flying west, the time taken to recover from jet lag (in days) is half the number of time zones you cross, which means that if you are crossing six time zones, you will recover in 3 days.
+However, if you are flying west, the time taken to recover from jet lag (in days) is half the number of time zones you cross, which means that if you are crossing six time zones, you will recover in 3 days.

 Melatonin’s side effects for long-term use have not been established yet.
 If you are on blood-thinning medication, you should seek medical advice before taking melatonin.

 Neither of these approaches are recommended.
 Both sleeping pills and alcohol tend to 'knock you out'.
 They don't produce a natural sleep and therefore will not help to change your body's natural (circadian) rhythm.
 They also tend to add to the 'hangover' you already feel from changing time zones and being out of sync.

 It's easy!
 Follow our simple 5-step process to get the treatments you need in no time.

 2 Complete a simple health questionnaire

 Did you know you can search from anywhere on the site?
 Simply press 's' on your keyboard and our quick search tool will appear.